-- TBIW program provider agencies must comply with the documentation and maintenance of records requirements described in Chapter 100, General Administration and Information; and Chapter 300, Provider Participation Requirements of the BMS Provider Manual.
-This can be found on the BMS website at http://www.dhhr.wv.gov/bms/Pages/Manuals.aspx. - TBIW program provider agencies must comply with all other documentation requirements of this chapter. - All required documentation must be maintained by the TBIW provider for at least five years in the file of the person receiving TBIW services file subject to review by authorized BMS personnel or contracted agents.
+- TBIW program provider agencies must comply with the documentation and maintenance of records requirements described in Chapter 100, General Administration and Information; and Chapter 300, Provider Participation Requirements of the BMS Provider Manual. - TBIW program provider agencies must comply with all other documentation requirements of this chapter. - All required documentation must be maintained by the TBIW provider for at least five years in the file of the member receiving TBIW services file subject to review by authorized BMS personnel or contracted agents.
 In the event of a dispute concerning a service provided, documentation must be maintained until the end of the dispute or five years whichever is greater. - All required documentation and records must be available upon request by the BMS or federal monitors, or contracted agents for auditing and/or medical review purposes. - Failure to maintain all required documentation and in the manner required by the BMS, may result in the disallowance and recovery by the BMS of any amounts paid to the provider for which the required documentation is not maintained and not provided to the BMS upon request.